synthetichealth/gofhir/README.md

 Synthetic Mass GoFHIR Server [![Build Status](https://travis-ci.org/synthetichealth/gofhir.svg?branch=master)](https://travis-ci.org/synthetichealth/gofhir)
 ============================

-This project builds on the [Go-based FHIR server](https://github.com/intervention-engine/ie) by providing data-layer interceptors to track patient statistics.
+This project builds on the [Go-based FHIR server](https://github.com/intervention-engine/fhir) by providing data-layer interceptors to track patient statistics.
 These statistics are stored in a Postgres database and used by the Synthetic Mass UI.
+Additional, custom indexes are also added over the base indexes that come with the FHIR server.
+The FHIR server supports FHIR STU3 1.6 (Baltimore), dated August 2016.

 Building the Server Locally
 ---------------------------